-Climate variability modes: The climate system changes with some primary spatio-temporal patterns according to system-inherent properties (such as basin length, density of water and air, gravity acceleration, etc.) when stimulated in a stochastic or quasi-stochastic way and through interaction among its components.
+Climate variability modes.
+The climate system changes with some primary spatio-temporal patterns according to system-inherent properties (such as basin length, density of water and air, and gravity acceleration) when stimulated in a stochastic or quasi-stochastic way and through interaction among its components.
 It is, therefore, often not possible to identify the cause and effect of a certain variability characteristic or occurrence.
 Mathematically, one can identify those spatial patterns of changes in climate state variables (e.g. the sea surface temperature) that contribute most to a given variability signal (often through analysis using empirical orthogonal functions, EOFs) and a respective time series (principal component).
 These dominant modes are the climate variability modes.
-Important examples are: El Niño Southern Oscillation, ENSO; North Atlantic Oscillation, NAO; Pacific Decadal Oscillation, PDO; Southern Annular Mode, SAM; the Madden-Julian Oscillation,
+Important examples are the El Niño-Southern Oscillation, ENSO; the North Atlantic Oscillation, NAO; the Pacific Decadal Oscillation, PDO; the Southern Annular Mode, SAM; the Madden-Julian Oscillation, MJO; and the Quasi-Biennial Oscillation, QBO.

-Cold-point tropopause: The cold-point tropopause (CPT) is defined as the coldest altitude level, which represents the thermal boundary between the stratosphere and troposphere in the tropics.
+Cold-point tropopause.
+The cold-point tropopause (CPT) is defined as the coldest altitude level, which represents the thermal boundary between the stratosphere and troposphere in the tropics.

-Convection: Vertical movement of air or water (often in contrast to advection, which is horizontal movement).
+Convection.
+Vertical movement of air or water (often in contrast to advection, which is horizontal movement).